>-

 2. HTTP POST call is made with correct payload structure.

-3. Error handling is present.
+3. Error handling is present (try/catch with logging).

 Skill 3: Ingest Event in Audit Service